We’ve identified a significant safety risk posed by poorly implemented electronic prescribing and medicines administration (ePMA) systems.

-The reference event in this investigation is the case of 75-year old Ann Midson.
+The reference event in this investigation is the case of a 75-year old woman.

-Ann was left taking two powerful blood thinning medications after a mix-up at her local hospital, where she was receiving treatment for incurable cancer.
-Ann died from her cancer 18 days after being discharged from hospital and three days after the error with her medication was picked up.
+She was left taking two powerful blood thinning medications after a mix-up at her local hospital, where she was receiving treatment for incurable cancer.
+She died from her cancer 18 days after being discharged from hospital and three days after the error with her medication was picked up.